devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Code Snippet 46: Flutter Gallery App [\[85\]](https://github.com/flutter/flutter/blob/master/examples/flutter_gallery/lib/gallery/home.dart)*

-This phenomenon is none as “Bracket Hell” in the Flutter community \[86\]–\[88\].
+This phenomenon is known as “Bracket Hell” in the Flutter community \[86\]–\[88\].
 And to a degree, this is just what Flutter code looks like.
 Snippet 46 is from one of Flutters official example projects.
 But we can still try to minimize the problem if we …

 | ⚠ | Extract any *distinct enough* widget into its own class [\[86\]](https://iirokrankka.com/2018/06/18/putting-build-methods-on-a-diet/) |
 | - | :------------------------------------------------------------------------------------------------------------------------------------ |